ooki/dnd_auction_game/README.md

 Remember: connect all agents BEFORE running play_game.py, the server does not need to be restarted.

 # The logs (complete history)
-The logs (complate history) will be stored in ./logs use it to create clever agents.
+The logs (complete history) will be stored in ./logs use it to  create clever agents.